 It might feel a little forced at first, but you’ll be surprised at how quickly it becomes second nature.
 Once you get into the habit, you’ll start seeing things to be grateful for everywhere you look — and before you know it, your gratitude won’t just be confined to your weekly meetings.

 Whether you’re a team lead or a team player, it’s worth signal-boosting great achievements.
 If a coworker has done something exceptional — like created a beautiful piece of work, dealt compassionately with a difficult issue, streamlined a process to increase efficiency for the whole team, or consistently smashed their targets — share it widely.

 It’s easy for recognition to stop at the team level, so consider making a cross-departmental or company-wide platform for sharing good feedback.
 It can be as simple as a channel in your workplace chat app that you use to announce wins or testimonials, where everyone can post and congratulate or give a 👍 to the employee in question for a job well done.

 Bonus: you don’t even need to be involved in the exchange to feel the benefits; just witnessing gratitude in action has a positive effect on the beholder.
 So bringing your appreciation to the attention of your organization at large is a quick way to build positivity into everyone’s day — and your company’s culture.

-Leave a handwritten note
+Leave a handwritten thank you note

 This is like all of the points already mentioned above, but it involves a pen and (ideally) nice stationery.
 It sounds so basic.
 It is so basic.
 And yet!
 It’s just really nice.